|Nutritional Guidelines (per serving)|

 Carefully fold this in towards the cream, then use the paper on the work surface roll the cake away from you until a log is formed.
 Do not worry if cracks appear on the surface, these are part of the character of a Swiss Roll.

-Serve the cake dusted with icing sugar, grated chocolate or chocolate sprinkles, holly (but not the berries), or any Christmas theme you choose.
+Top with icing sugar, grated chocolate or chocolate sprinkles, holly (but not the berries), or any Christmas theme you choose.